Yahoo to pull out of China amid 'challenging' environment

 The company said in a statement that its services will no longer be accessible from mainland China as of Nov.
 1.

+The company’s withdrawal will coincide with China’s Personal Information Protection Law coming into effect on Nov.
+1, which curbs what information companies can gather and sets standards for how it must be stored.

 Yahoo had previously downsized operations in China, and in 2015 shuttered its Beijing office.
-Its withdrawal from China is largely symbolic as at least some of Yahoo’s services, including its web portal, have been blocked in the country.
+Its withdrawal from the country is largely symbolic as at least some of Yahoo’s services, including its web portal, have already been blocked.

 Chinese authorities maintain a firm grip on Internet censorship in the country, and require companies operating in China to censor content and keywords deemed politically sensitive or inappropriate.